MarioMeetsWorld/estatify/README.md

-# estatify
+# ESTATIFY
-Estatify is digital real estate agents, that will notify users about real estate offerings, that fit their interests.
+Estatify is a digital real estate agents, that will notify users about real estate offerings, that fit their interests.